hendriknielaender/double-trouble/data/blog/product_engineers.md

 - Customers are using the feature
 - Bookings / Sales increase
 - Other more fine-grained data
-  - Is the usage time decreased, by making the app more user-friendly?
+  - Has the usage time decreased, as the app got easier to use?

 ## The way out